 1. Publication and authorship

-Reviewers are being selected by Editor in Chief.
-Author also can propose reviewers for some article types.
+Reviewers are selected by the Editor in Chief.
+The author also can propose reviewers for some article types.

 The possible decisions include acceptance, minor revision, major revision or rejection.